wp-plugins/miniorange-2-factor-authentication/readme.txt

 * First version supported with mobile auhthentication for admin only.

 == Upgrade Notice ==

+= 1.4 =
+* Bug Fixes: Authentication was not working on some version of php.

 = 1.3 =
 * Bug Fixes